Change location v

 Grounds for disputing a will

-Although the personal circumstances vary from case to case, there are general grounds for disputing a will:
+Although the personal circumstances vary from case to case, general grounds for disputing a will include:

 • Challenging the will’s validity based on the testamentary capacity of the testator to make or rewrite a will.